wamp-proto/wamp-proto/spec/basic.md

 In the WAMP Basic Profile without session authentication, a `WELCOME` message is the first message sent by the *Router*, directly in response to a `HELLO` message received from the *Client*.

 > Note.
-The behaviour if a requested `Realm` does not presently exist is router-specific.
+The behavior if a requested `Realm` does not presently exist is router-specific.
 A router may e.g. automatically create the realm, or deny the establishment of the session with a `ABORT` reply message.
 >

 ##### Router: Role and Feature Announcement

-Similar to `HELLO` announcing *Roles* and *Features* supported by a *Client* to a *Router*, a *Router* announces it's support to the *Client*  in an initial `WELCOME` message.
+Similar to `HELLO` announcing *Roles* and *Features* supported by a *Client* to a *Router*, a *Router* announces its support to the *Client*  in an initial `WELCOME` message.

 A *Router* must announce the **roles** it supports via `Welcome.Details.roles|dict`, with a key mapping to a `Welcome.Details.roles.<role>|dict` where `<role>` can be: